TheBassMeister/SpringInActionRevised/README.md

 This project is mainly the code from Craig Wall's great book Spring in Action (https://www.manning.com/books/spring-in-action-fifth-edition) with some minor improvements
 As I am working through this book I encountered some issues in some chapters that didn't work properly in 2020.
 The code here might help some of you who are working with this book and might get stuck.
 Additionally I tried to add some improvements, like improving the taco cloud here and there.
 If you wonder about how the code works and what all these annotations mean, go get and read Spring in Action.

+Chapter 1-2: Chapter 1-2 are part of the Chapter 03 folder.
+I haven't created them in separate directories.
+The sources of Chapter 1-2 are mostly as they appear in the book.

+Chapter 3 Spring Data: This chapter added Spring Data to the mix.
+The version in this repository only has the JPA version and not the JDBC version as I was too lazy to add all the CrudReposity methods to the
+JDBCRepository implementations.
+It also helps to not having to use Qualifiers caused by having multiple Repository implementations.
+I fixed some issues that the Ingredient list valuation didn't work properly.
+I have also added an application property so that the access to the h2-console is easier and you don't have to add the generated identifier to the JDBC URL.